Fra Filippo Lippi | The Reluctant Friar

 Carmine church.
 Even prior to leaving the convent in 1432, Fra

-in 1447 for the Florentine Signoria for his fresco work of
+commission in 1447 for the Florentine Signoria for his

-decorative, a product of his own fantastic imagination.
-Fra Filippo
+and decorative, a product of his own fantastic imagination.
+Fra

-Lippi's architectural style may be derived through observation of
+Filippo Lippi's architectural style may be derived through

 Robbia, Donatello) rather than